Dadido3/noita-mapcap/README.md

 - A processor.
 - Optionally a monitor, keyboard and mouse to interact with the mod/software.
 - A sound card to listen to music while it's grabbing screenshots.
-  Capturing and stitching will take about 180 minutes (160 + 20).
+  Capturing and stitching the "extended" map will take about 180 minutes (160 + 20).

 ## Usage